 Sigma 50mm f/1.4 DG DN Art Review

-It was exciting and at the same time a bit anti-climatic that Sigma announced the 50mm f/1.2 DG DN Art the day before the Purolator guy delivered a Sigma 50mm f/1.4 DG DN Art for a review.
+It was exciting and a bit anti-climactic that Sigma announced the 50mm f/1.2 DG DN Art the day before the Purolator guy delivered a Sigma 50mm f/1.4 DG DN Art for a review.

 The questions popped up right away.
 Would the f/1.4 version be a viable option after the f/1.2 introduction?
 How do they differ?
 Should you feel bad about your f/1.4 version now that a new kid is on the block?

-We probably won’t see the f/1.2 version until the end of April and unfortunately, I did not have access to it for comparison.
-Instead, this review will focus on handling, specs, and sample images from the f/1.4 version but I also will point out potential reasons why you may pick one over the other, or maybe something entirely different.
+We probably won’t see the f/1.2 version until the end of April, and unfortunately, I did not have access to it for comparison.
+Instead, this review will focus on handling, specs, and sample images from the f/1.4 version.
+I will also point out potential reasons why you may pick one over the other or something entirely different.

 Introduction

-The Sigma 50mm f/1.4 DG DN Art was introduced in February of 2023.
-It is part of a long list of DG DN Art top-tier series prime lenses from Sigma.
+The Sigma 50mm f/1.4 DG DN Art was introduced in February 2023.
+It is part of a long list of Sigma DG DN Art top-tier series prime lenses.

 14mm f/1.4 DG DN Art